 With more than six million visitors per year, the Vatican Museums are fifth in the world ranking of the most visited attractions.
-The queues at the museum ticket offices were notorious and the museums were often very full.
+Here you will find an overview of tickets and guided tours.

 Video: The Vatican Museums are preparing to reopen

 See the report from the reopening on February 1, 2021 at Reuters.

 You can reserve online for the Vatican Museums and receive a QR code that you have to show at the entrance.
 In addition, all visitors must have valid ID with them.

 Admission is free for children up to 6 years of age and they do not need a reservation.
 Young people up to the age of 18 pay reduced admission.
 This also applies to students up to 25 years of age with a valid student ID.
 Without ID, the reduced tickets are invalid and the ticket cannot be offset against a ticket at full price.

 - People with a disability from 75% and an accompanying person